This user hasn't shared any biographical information

 Posts by admin

-Fox Searchlight has debuted three new clips from ‘Belle,’ the fantastic movie inspired by the true story of Dido Elizabeth Belle.
+Last night the BFI Southbank in London hosted the premiere of ‘Belle,’ the sublime movie inspired by the true story of Dido Elizabeth Belle.
 ‘Belle’ is directed by BAFTA Award winner Amma Asante, written by Misan Sagay, and stars Gugu Mbatha-Raw, Tom Wilkinson, Miranda Richardson, Penelope Wilton, Matthew Goode, Emily Watson, Sam Reid, Sarah Gadon, Tom Felton and James Norton.
-‘Belle’ hit US theaters on May 2nd in NY and LA, and opens across the US throughout the months of May and June.
-The film opens on June 13th in the UK.
+Out now in the US, ‘Belle’opens on June 13th in the UK.

 ‘Belle’ is inspired by the true story of Dido Elizabeth Belle (Gugu Mbatha-Raw), the illegitimate mixed race daughter of a Royal Navy Admiral.
 Raised by her aristocratic great-uncle Lord Mansfield (Tom Wilkinson) and his wife (Emily Watson), Belle’s lineage affords her certain privileges, yet the color of her skin prevents her from fully participating in the traditions of her social standing.
 Left to wonder if she will ever find love, Belle falls for an idealistic young vicar’s son bent on change who, with her help, shapes Lord Mansfield’s role as Lord Chief Justice to end slavery in England.

 Channing Tatum Wants To “Change The Superhero Movie” With Gambit: “Gambit Is Not Your Typical Hero.
 He’s A Thief.
 He Walks On The Grey”